saltukalakus/idiomatic-rust-snippets/src/algorithms/divide-conquer/quick-sort.md

 2. **Partitioning**: Rearrange the array so that elements less than the pivot are on the left, elements greater than the pivot are on the right.
 3. **Recursively apply**: Apply the above steps to the sub-arrays of elements with smaller and larger values.

-Here is a simple implementation of the quick sort algorithm in Rust:

 ```rust
 fn quick_sort(arr: &mut [i32]) {
     let len = arr.len();